 Trinity’s Card Ministry reminds parishioners and friends of Trinity that they are being prayed for by the congregation and clergy.
 Every week, a personal hand written card of encouragement is sent to those persons whose names appeared on the prayer list during Sunday services.

-Trinity Comforters mission is to make handcrafted items to provide a personal connection between those making the item and those receiving it.
-25 Afghans were made for Trinity parishioners who might be home bound and unable to regularly attend services or other people who would appreciate being remembered.
-Comforters is self funded through donations of material and money from its members, generous friends and by sales of our creations.
+Trinity Comforters’ mission is to make handcrafted items to provide a personal connection between those making the item and those receiving it.
+The items are made for Trinity parishioners and distributed by clergy to members who might be home bound and unable to regularly attend services or other people who would appreciate being remembered.
+Comforters is self-funded through donations of material and money from its members, generous friends and by sales of the handcrafted creations.

-Off-site pastoral visits and after-hours pastoral emergencies Communion for the sick or homebound as well as pastoral visits to the hospital can be arranged with any of the clergy.
+Pastoral visits and after-hours pastoral emergencies can be arranged with any of the clergy.
 They can be reached after-hours on their cell phones:

 3243 North Meridian